optimamodel/Nutrition/LOCALIZATION.md

 Strings that require translation are passed through a 'translation function' which is assigned to `_` by convention. `babel` scans through the package searching for strings occurring inside `_` and then uses them to update the catalog files.

+### Standard commands

 To update strings after adding new strings in code, run the following commands.
-Theses create `nutrition/locale/nutrition.pot`
+This creates `nutrition/locale/nutrition.pot`

     python setup.py extract_messages
     python setup.py update_catalog

-To set up a new locale e.g. `en`.
-This creates `nutrition/locale/en/LC_MESSAGES/nutrition.po`
+To set up a new locale e.g., `en` use:

     python setup.py init_catalog -l en

+This creates `nutrition/locale/en/LC_MESSAGES/nutrition.po`.

 To update translations (after modifying translated text)

     python setup.py compile_catalog

-Normal workflow would be
+### Adding translations to the backend code

+The normal workflow for adding translations to existing strings in the code is:

-1. Add `_ = utils.get_translator(locale)` in the appropriate scope. `utils.locale` contains the fallback/default locale
+1. Add `_ = utils.get_translator(locale)` in the appropriate scope. `utils.locale` contains the fallback/default locale.
+For RPCs, it is necessary to get the translator inside the RPC call, so that way different languages can be simultaneously used by multiple users.
-2. Modify strings to be passed through `_` for translation
+2. For any string that needs to be translated, pass it through `_` for translation.
+For example `print("foo")` could become `print(_("foo"))`
 3. Run the extract messages and update catalog steps above
 4. Edit the `.po` files to populate the translations
 5. Compile the catalog